worldremaker/drot-s-updated-fonline-misc/README.md

 **TTUI** - Updated TINY TANK Interface by Jinxed Jack

 **TTUIC** - Updated TINY TANK Interface, Combat version by Jinxed Jack

+Interfaces are for FOnline: 2238/Reloaded/Reloaded S2 @391 in Revision 5

+Interfaces are for FOnline: Reloaded S3/Aftertimes S2/Reloaded S2 @412 in Revision 6